+(2) the physician must meet the following requirements:

-(2) has completed a structured educational program in basic radionuclide handling techniques applicable to the use of a sealed source in a therapeutic medical unit including the following:
+(A) has completed a structured educational program in basic radionuclide techniques applicable to the use of a sealed source in a therapeutic medical unit including the following:

-(A) 200 hours of classroom and laboratory training in the following areas:
+(i) 200 hours of classroom and laboratory training in the following areas:

-(i) radiation physics and instrumentation;
+(I) radiation physics and instrumentation;

-(ii) radiation protection;
+(II) radiation protection;

-(iii) mathematics pertaining to the use and measurement of radioactivity; and
+(III) mathematics pertaining to the use and measurement of radioactivity; and

-(iv) radiation biology; and
+(IV) radiation biology; and

-(B) 500 hours of work experience, under the supervision of an authorized user who meets the requirements of subsection (l) of this section and this subsection or equivalent NRC or agreement state requirements at a medical institution involving the following:
+(ii) 500 hours of work experience, under the supervision of an authorized user who meets the requirements of subsection (l) of this section, this subsection, or equivalent NRC or agreement state requirements at a medical facility that is authorized to use radioactive material involving the following:

-(i) reviewing full calibration measurements and periodic spot checks;
+(I) reviewing full calibration measurements and periodic spot checks;

-(ii) preparing treatment plans and calculating treatment times;
+(II) preparing treatment plans and calculating treatment times;

-(iii) using administrative controls to prevent a medical event involving the use of radioactive material;
+(III) using administrative controls to prevent a medical event involving the use of radioactive material;

-(iv) implementing emergency procedures to be followed in the event of the abnormal operation of a medical unit or console;
+(IV) implementing emergency procedures to be followed in the event of the abnormal operation of a medical unit or console;

-(v) checking and using survey meters; and
+(V) checking and using survey meters; and

-(vi) selecting the proper dose and how it is to be administered; and
+(VI) selecting the proper dose and how it is to be administered; and

-(C) completion of three years of supervised clinical experience in radiation therapy, under an authorized user who meets the requirements of subsection (l) of this section, this subsection, or equivalent NRC or agreement state requirements, as part of a formal training program approved by the Residency Review Committee for Radiation Oncology of the Accreditation Council for Graduate Medical Education, the Royal College of Physicians and Surgeons of Canada, or the Committee on Postdoctoral Training of the American Osteopathic Association.
-This experience may be obtained concurrently with the supervised work experience required by subparagraph (B) of this paragraph; and
+(iii) completion of three years of supervised clinical experience in radiation therapy, under an authorized user who meets the requirements of subsection (l) of this section, this subsection, or equivalent NRC or agreement state requirements, as part of a formal training program approved by the Residency Review Committee for Radiation Oncology of the Accreditation Council for Graduate Medical Education, the Royal College of Physicians and Surgeons of Canada, or the Committee on Postdoctoral Training of the American Osteopathic Association.
+This experience may be obtained concurrently with the supervised work experience required by clause (ii) of this subparagraph ; and

-(D) written attestation that the individual has satisfactorily completed the requirements of paragraphs (1)(A) or (2), and (3) of this subsection, and has achieved a level of competency sufficient to function independently as an authorized user of each type of therapeutic medical unit for which the individual is requesting authorized user status.
-The written attestation shall be signed by
+(B) has obtained written attestation that the individual has satisfactorily completed the requirements of paragraphs (2)(A) and (3) of this subsection, and is able to independently fulfill the radiation safety-related duties as an authorized user of each type of therapeutic medical unit for which the individual is requesting authorized user status.
+The attestation must be obtained from either:

-a preceptor authorized user who meets the requirements in subsection (l) of this section, this subsection, or equivalent NRC or agreement state requirements for an authorized user for each type of therapeutic medical unit for which the individual is requesting authorized user status; and
+(i)a preceptor authorized user who meets the requirements in subsection (l) of this section, this subsection, or equivalent NRC or agreement state requirements for the type(s) of therapeutic medical unit for which the individual is requesting authorized user status; or

+(ii) a residency program director who affirms in writing that the attestation represents the consensus of the residency program faculty where at least one faculty member is an authorized user who meets the requirements in subsection (l) of this section, this subsection, or equivalent NRC or agreement state requirements, for the type(s) of therapeutic medical unit for which the individual is requesting authorized user status, and concurs with the attestation provided by the residency program director.
+The residency training program must be approved by the Residency Review Committee of the Accreditation Council for Graduate Medical Education or the Royal College of Physicians and Surgeons of Canada or the Council on Postdoctoral Training of the American Osteopathic Association and must include training and experience specified in this paragraph; and

-(3) has received training in device operation, safety procedures, and clinical use for the type(s) of use for which authorization is sought.
+(3) the physician has received training in device operation, safety procedures, and clinical use for the type(s) of use for which authorization is sought.
 This training requirement may be satisfied by satisfactory completion of a training program provided by the vendor for new users or by receiving training supervised by an authorized user or authorized medical physicist, as appropriate, who is authorized for the type(s) of use for which the individual is seeking authorization.